SmokinCaterpillar/pypet/doc/source/tutorial.rst

 Each single run of our `run_neuron` function returned an estimate of the firing rate.
-In the post processing phase we want to collect these estimates and sort them into a table according to the value of `I` and `tau_ref.
+In the post processing phase we want to collect these estimates and sort them into a table according to the value of `I` and `tau_ref`.
 As an appropriate table we choose a pandas_ DataFrame.
-Again this is not *pypet* specific but pandas_ offers neat containers for series data, tables and multidimensional panel data.
+Again this is not *pypet* specific but pandas_ offers neat containers for series, tables and multidimensional panel data.
-The neat thing about pandas_ containers is, that they except all forms of indices, and not only integer indices like python lists or numpy arrays.
+The nice thing about pandas_ containers is, that they except all forms of indices, and not only integer indices like python lists or numpy arrays.

+So here comes our post processing function.
+This function will be automatically called when all single runs are completed.
-So this is our post processing function, it has to take at least two arguments.
+The post-processing function has to take at least two arguments.
 First one is the trajectory, second one is the list of results.
 This list actually contains two-dimensional tuples.
 First entry of the tuple is the index of the run as an integer, and second entry is the result returned by our job-function `run_neuron` in the corresponding run.
-Be aware that since we use multiprocessing, the list is not ordered according to the run indices, but according to the time the single runs did finish.
+Be aware that since we use multiprocessing, the list is not ordered according to the run indices, but according to the time the single runs did actually finish.

 .. code-block::python